-Arrive on time; ask ahead of time the exact meeting location (building, room/ floor), parking information, mapping out how long it takes to arrive at the office and other logistical details.
+Arrive on time.
+If meeting in person, ask ahead of time the exact meeting location (building, room/ floor), parking information, mapping out how long it takes to arrive at the office and other logistical details.
 (If you have any mobility challenges or special accessibility needs, contact the office staff in advance to inquire about accommodations.)